 We would be happy here as users and website optimizers but in most cases the programmers behind the content management system will cry out and tell you that it does not work that way.

 Step 4: Add URL numbers

-You can’t create different pages with varying for each language without risking chaos.
+You can’t create different pages for each language without risking chaos.